SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 exploring a dark & mysterious Wood filled with strange folk, hidden treasure, and unspeakable monstrosities.

-**Heroic Cairn** consolidates Cairn rules for ancestries, classes, additional spells.
-Any rules marked *Optional:* additions new to the Heroic Cairn.
+**Heroic Cairn** consolidates and updates Cairn rules for ancestries, classes, combat and spell modifiers, and includes additional spells.
+Heroic Ciarn is licensed CC-BY-SA 4.0

 ## Acknowledgments